isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 journey.</p>
 <p><strong>TradeTrust is a framework that standardises digital trade with enhanced security and legal certainty for the international trade ecosystem.</strong>
 </p>
-<p>TradeTrust achieves this by using blockchain and cryptographic technologies,
+<p>It achieves this by using blockchain and cryptographic technologies, adhering
-adhering to global standards and legal requirements to enable trusted portability of electronic trade documents across digital platforms.
+to global standards and legal requirements to enable trusted portability of electronic trade documents across digital platforms.
 Electronic documents issued this way can be trusted, interoperable, and legally effective across different systems, thereby streamlining and enhancing overall operational